10 Things to Do Before You Wipe Your Computer

 iStock/Thinkstock

 As we mentioned, it's possible to dismantle a PC, take out the hard drive, and recycle the rest of the parts.
-But if you feel guilty about wasting the still-functional motherboard, memory chips and processor in your old machine, you can pull out the old hard drive with your data and replace it with a blank refurbished hard drive for as little as $16 [source: Newegg].
+But if you feel guilty about wasting the still-functional motherboard, memory chips, and intel processor in your old machine, you can pull out the old hard drive with your data and replace it with a blank refurbished hard drive on the cheap [source: Newegg].

 Installing a new hard drive really isn't much more difficult than plugging and unplugging cables and turning a few screws.
-The key is to replace the old drive with one that's the same type.
+The key aspect of this setup process is to replace the old drive with one that's the same type.

 Advertisement